CivicActions/guidebook/Bloom-Works/030-policies/vacation-and-time-off.md

 1. Ping your team in Slack to let them know you aren't available.
 1. Set a Slack status (if you can,) so people know you aren't available.
 1. If you aren't able to access Slack, deputize your work contact to let your PM(s) and team know.
-1. If the problem lasts longer than 2 hours, email <mailto:ca-sofia@bloomworks.digital> and log it in Harvest under CA: Timeoff, using the task "Technical Issues".
+1. If the problem lasts longer than 2 hours, [email] (mailto:ca-sofia@bloomworks.digital) and log it in Harvest under Bloom Works: Timeoff, using the task "Technical Issues".
 1. If it's persistent, set an out of office message.

 ## Personal Leave of Absence